top of page

 Elric had said and done things of questionable wisdom in his life.
 He knew that.
 But he also knew he had never said anything as utterly stupid as that.
 “Seriously?
 Y’all don’t attack at night ‘cause they’re sleepin’?
 That’s exactly when you attack!
 Don’t y’all know nuttin’ ‘bout war?
 You there, how long ya been wearin’ ‘at uniform?”

-The broad soldier with rosacea straightened himself with military pride.
+The broad soldier straightened himself with military pride.
 “Three years.”

 “An’ you?”
 Elric asked of one in spectacles.